simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 #### Strengths

 - **Beginner-friendly approach:** TryHackMe provides a more structured learning experience with a focus on providing guidance and support to learners who are just starting out in cybersecurity.
-Additionally, it also provides basic instructions for learning linux, networking, vpns, etc at a level that HTB Academy currently doesn't have.
+Also, it also provides basic instructions for learning linux, networking, vpns, etc at a level that HTB Academy currently doesn't have.
-- **Wide range of topics:** TryHackMe covers a wide range of cybersecurity topics, making it an ideal platform for learners who want to develop a broad range of skills, including defensive security and SOC operations.
+- **Wide range of topics:** TryHackMe covers many cybersecurity topics, making it an ideal platform for learners who want to develop a broad range of skills, including defensive security and SOC operations.
 - **Community:** TryHackMe has an active community of users who can provide support and answer questions, with over 1.2 million Discord members and active subreddit.
 - **Gamification:** The platform's ranking system, badges, and streaks create engaging motivation for consistent learning.
 - **Flexible learning paths:** 35+ curated paths cover everything from absolute beginner to advanced red team operations.